kouphax/primrose/README.md

 ### `select-one`

 `select-one` takes a predicate and a set of futures and returns a promise that will eventually hold the value of the first future to return whos result is true for the given predicate.

+To demonstrate this lets imagine we had a method called `get-async` that made a request to a website (off-thread via a future) and eventually returned a response object.
+Its fictional but you could use [clj-http](https://github.com/dakrone/clj-http) or [http.async.client](http://neotyk.github.io/http.async.client/) to achieve this behavior.

 ```clojure
 (def first-good-result